noseka1/quay-kustomization/container-security-operator/README.md

 Kustomization deploys to the target namespace called `openshift-operators`.
 Pods in all namespaces will be monitored for vulnerabilities.

-To apply the kustomization run:
+To apply the kustomization run this command as a user with a *cluster-admin* role:

 ```
 $ oc apply --kustomize base